The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Estimating the gravitational wave background with Horizon-AGN

-The energy emitted per logarithmic frequency band is given as a product of GW luminosity and the time the binary spent in that band $\frac{{\rm d}\tau_{\rm c}}{{\rm d}\ln\forb}$.
+The energy emitted per logarithmic frequency band is given as a product of GW luminosity and the time the binary spent in that band, expressed as $\frac{{\rm d}\tau_{\rm c}}{{\rm d}\ln\forb}$.
 As mentioned, we use the energy release averaged over the orbit; however, for eccentric motion, it varies significantly over the orbit, where most of the GW power is emitted during the periapse passage.
-The uneven energy release over time in highly eccentric binaries with long orbital periods could induce non-stationarity in the GWB signal \citep{2024arXiv241201899F}.
+The uneven energy release over time in highly eccentric binaries with long orbital periods could induce nonstationarity in the GWB signal \citep{PhysRevD.111.023047}.
 In this work we neglect this effect and consider the averaged (over period) GWB spectrum.

-For circular orbits, as described in Section~\ref{sec: circular case} below, we use the $e \to 0 $ limit of \autoref{eq:general-dEgwdlnf} directly.
-For eccentric binaries, we approximate this expression by computing the MBHB dynamics over a finite-width orbital log-frequency grid using the method presented in Section~\ref{sec: eccen case}:
+For circular orbits, as described in Sect.~\ref{sec: circular case} below, we use the $e \to 0 $ limit of Eq. \ref{eq:general-dEgwdlnf} directly.
+For eccentric binaries, we approximate this expression by computing the MBHB dynamics over a finite-width orbital log-frequency grid using the method presented in Sect.~\ref{sec: eccen case}, namely,